• Menu

 Recalling his time in the White House, Alan Sexton said, “There was blood on the walls, blood on the mattress I was on, blood on the pillow.
 It smelled to high heaven.
 They turned on a great big industrial fan to keep people from passing by to hear the screams.

 The claims included that there was one room for whipping white boys and another for black boys.
 The beatings were carried out with a 3-foot-long belt made of leather and metal and were thorough enough that the recipients’ underwear became embedded in their skin.
 One former inmate claimed that he was punished in the White House eleven times, receiving a total of over 250 lashes.
-Others alleged that they were whipped until they lost consciousness and that the punishments were made harsher for boys that cried.
+Others alleged that they were whipped until they lost consciousness.
 Some former inmates also claimed that there was a “rape room” at the reform school where they were sexually abused.
 Another inmate claimed he had seen a boy trapped in a running laundry dryer and suspected the boy was killed.

 Some reports by former students stated that in addition to corporal punishment, they were also subjected to sexual abuse at the hands of former staff members or other students.
 With the passage of over fifty years, no tangible physical evidence was found to either support or refute the allegations of physical or sexual abuse.”

-After interviewing investigators and attorneys representing both the White House Boys and an administrator, and after reviewing the Department of Law Enforcement’s report, State Attorney Glenn Hess concluded that he would be unable to prove or disprove criminal wrongdoing in the case in a court of law and announced that no criminal charges would be filed in the case.
+After interviewing investigators and attorneys representing both the White House Boys and an administrator and reviewing the Department of Law Enforcement’s report, State Attorney Glenn Hess concluded that he would be unable to prove or disprove criminal wrongdoing in the case in a court of law and announced that no criminal charges would be filed.

 University of South Florida Examinations

 The team used ground-penetrating radar and excavations to identify where bodies are buried.
-However, in order to determine if the cause of death was from injury, illness, or murder, the bodies must be exhumed which can be done only if a family member requests it.
-By December 2012, the researchers indicated that there are at least 50 graves on the grounds and that a second cemetery is likely to exist.
+However, to determine if the cause of death was from injury, illness, or murder, the bodies must be exhumed, which can be done only if a family member requests it.
+By December 2012, the researchers indicated that at least 50 graves were on the grounds and that a second cemetery was likely to exist.

-When the state announced plans to sell much of the Dozier property, Varnadoe filed suit and a judge issued a temporary injunction blocking the sale until Thomas Varnadoe’s body was exhumed.
-State officials subsequently granted the university team permission to search all areas of the former facility for possible burial sites and requested federal funds to pay for a forensic examination of all graves on the grounds.
+When the state announced plans to sell much of the Dozier property, Varnadoe filed suit, and a judge issued a temporary injunction blocking the sale until Thomas Varnadoe’s body was exhumed.
+State officials subsequently granted the university team permission to search all areas of the former facility for possible burial sites.
+They requested federal funds to pay for a forensic examination of all graves on the grounds.

 Robert Straley, a spokesman for the White House Boys, said the school segregated white and black inmates and that the remains are located where black inmates were held.
 He suspects there is another white cemetery that hasn’t been discovered.
 “I think that there are at least 100 more bodies up there”, he said.
 “At some point they are going to find more bodies, I’m dead certain of that.
 There has to be a white graveyard on the white side.”